 The interview will verify your suitability for the TtT programme and the offer of a place at this stage will always be ‘conditional’.
 This means there are certain conditions you must meet before you can secure your place.
 These will include passing the professional skills tests (more information on these below), if you have not already done so, and providing certificates of any equivalency tests and other qualifications.
-The key condition that will apply to all applicants will be to secure an employing delivery school for the duration of the programme.
+The key condition that will apply to all applicants will be to secure a school for the duration of the programme.
 We will support you through this process and work to set you up with an interview in an appropriate school.

 Professional skills tests

 The professional skills tests are compulsory: you will not be able to start your training without having successfully completed them.
 You can book these tests in advance, and the Department for Education strongly advises you to take the tests soon after you have submitted an application.